blueoceandevops/PataBasi/README.md

 - Zoom in and out to view individual rovers.
 - Display one's own location.
 - Filter rovers (for example, only look at the buses labelled as running a particular route)

+## Registration

+The process of registering a new phone and vehicle may be as follows:

+- The Fleet Manager procures a phone, adds a SIM card, SMS credit, and (optionally) mobile data credit to it.
+- She then texts a particular token ("register", for example) to the phone number of the particular instance.
+  - Optionally: she uses a QR code supplied by the desktop application, which contains the appropriate phone number and URL. causing the phone to SMS a registration token to the instance.
+- The instance generates a UUID for that phone, and displays a pop-up requesting a label for it (i.e. the vehicle number, the name of the person who will be carrying the phone, or whatever - labels can be changed in the event that the phone needs to be re-allocated to someone or something else).
+The UUID is sent to the phone along with the label and any other configuration information.
+- From that moment on, all messages from that SMS number will be associated with that UUID, and all mobile data position transmissions will include the UUID.

 # User Stories